MetOffice/lfric_apps/documentation/source/accessibility.rst

 Preparation of this accessibility statement
 -------------------------------------------

 This statement was prepared on 02 September 2025.
-It was last reviewed on ?
+It was last reviewed on 03 September 2025.

 .. _Central Digital & Data Office government website:
    https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website